-- The school ID will be used for all transactions in the library. - Students and faculty members are required to create a MyLibrary account for library transactions, such as keeping track of borrowing history, renewals, online reservation of books out on loan, access to online databases and other services.
-All students will be assisted in doing these transactions. - Borrowing Limits - 5 circulation books for 8 days for Preschool students (Nursery, Kindergarten and Grades 1-3) - o 15 circulation books for 8 days for IS students (Grades 4-11) - o 30 books for 100 days for Faculty members - o 30 books for 14 days for non-teaching staff (CAP and APSP) - 1 reserve book for 2 hours; may be borrowed for overnight use from 4:00PM onwards (inclusive of the 15 book-limit for the IS students) - o For multimedia equipment units, borrowing limit is dependent on the requirement of the activity/event.
+- The school ID is required for all transactions in the library. - Students and faculty members are required to create a MyLibrary account (i.e., virtual library card) for library transactions, such as keeping track of borrowing history, renewals, online reservation of books out on loan, access to online databases and other services.
+All students will be assisted by the library staff in doing these transactions.

+- Borrowing Limits - 5 circulation books for 8 days for Grades 1-3 students - 15 circulation books for 8 days for Grades 4-10 students - 15 circulation books for 2 weeks for Senior High School students - 30 books for 100 days for Faculty members - 30 books for 14 days for non-teaching staff (CAP and APSP) - 1 reserve book for 2 hours that may be borrowed for overnight use from 4:00PM onwards (inclusive of the 15 book-limit for the IS students) - For multimedia equipment units, borrowing limit is dependent on the requirement of the activity/event.
 Equipment units may be borrowed for 1 day for on-campus use only. - A borrowed book must be returned to the library on the specified due date stamped at the book return slip, found at the back of the book. - A borrowed book may be renewed by the same borrower if it is not requested by another user, and can only be renewed twice online (i.e., using the MyLibrary account), while the third renewal can be done over the counter.